dshanske/indieweb-post-kinds/readme.txt

 == Changelog ==
- * *Version 1.1.0* - Added new kinds - audio, video, check-in, game.
-Adds support for scrobbling-type activities.
-Some code cleanup
+ * *Version 1.1.0* - Added new kinds - audio, video, check-in, game at the suggestion of acegiak.
+Adds support for passive kinds.
+Some code cleanup and commenting.
  * *Version 1.0.2* - Bug fixes
  * *Version 1.0.1* - Update Readme to better describe
  * *Version 1.0*  - Now in the WordPress repository